 As I wrote when first citing this finding of theirs:

 There is something about party membership that ends up appealing more to those who already benefit the most from how our society and economy work.
-Members are more likely to be male, well educated and higher up the social hierarchy than the committed supporters of a party.
-Membership is exclusive in a way that liberals should chaffe about and want to fix.
+Members are more likely to be male, well-educated and higher up the social hierarchy than the committed supporters of a party.
+Membership is exclusive in a way that liberals should chafe about and want to fix.